vedichaudhri/cs147-potluck/README.md

 6. Click the run/play button at the upper right hand corner of the screen

-For more information, check out our website at http://web.stanford.edu/class/cs147/projects/OnlineLocalCommunity/Potluck/index.html
+For more information about our team and design process, check out our website at http://web.stanford.edu/class/cs147/projects/OnlineLocalCommunity/Potluck/index.html